Auge

 Auge had sex with Heracles (either willingly, or by force) and was made pregnant.
-When Aleus found this out, by various accounts, he ordered Auge drowned, or sold as a slave, or shut up in a wooden chest and thrown into the sea.
+When Aleus found this out, by various accounts, he ordered Auge drowned, or sold as a slave, or shut up in a wooden chest and thrown into the sea (similar to Princess Danaë of Argos, mother of Perseus).
 However, in all these accounts, she and her son Telephus end up at the court of the Mysian king Teuthras, where Auge becomes the wife (or the adopted daughter) of Teuthras, and Telephus becomes Teuthras’ adopted son and heir.

 Family

 Auge was the daughter of Aleus, the grandson of Arcas, who was the son of Zeus and Callisto.
 Aleus was the king of Arcadia and eponym of Alea, and was said to have been the founder of the cult of Athena Alea and the builder of Temple of Athena Alea at his capital of Tegea.
 According to the mythographer Apollodorus, Auge's mother was Neaera, the daughter of Pereus.